KiwifruitSalesman/Noelwiz.github.io/README.md

 - [ ] add music to the nav bar.
 - [x] add a page about my game jam games I've worked on, maybe use a drop down menue
 - [x] add a social media page (blog, twitter, maybe reddit, twitch if we change the stream title, youtube)
+- [ ] find social media icons and put those in
+- [ ] add footer to pages
+- [x] fix the nav bar
-- [ ] make the nav bar fixed, or maybe that window effect where you scroll down then it scrolls with you
+- [ ] maybe Make that window effect where you scroll down then it scrolls with you
+- [ ] fill in pages for game jam games
+ - - gender Constructor
+ - - clockwork Mansion
+ - - Neon Racing Game
+- [ ] make pages for class work we've done
+- [ ] make a page for the Game Programming Class Game
+- [ ] add a page about Fantaskic
+- [ ] page about senior project
+- [ ] photo gallary for game pages
+- [ ] js to make articles on projects look better
+- [ ] js to allow sorting by a few fields for some pages
+- [ ] js to filter games so I only need one page for all the games catagories.
+- [ ] all games summary page
+- [ ] write more and fill out the pages.
+- - home page
+- [ ] make and or add game design docs